 Conclusion

 The octopus’s combination of advanced intelligence, unique cardiovascular system, and decentralized nervous system makes it one of the most remarkable invertebrates on Earth.
 From its three hearts that enable specialized circulation to the autonomous arms that react independently, the octopus showcases nature’s ingenuity.
-These traits and their problem-solving skills and memory highlight the octopus’s extraordinary abilities and adaptability in the marine world.
+These traits, along with its problem-solving skills and memory, highlight the octopus’s extraordinary abilities and adaptability in the marine world.